 Training opportunities are available in a number of ways:

-When a Venturer joins his or her crew, and later as he/she advances in rank, he/she will have insignia and awards that will be afixed to his or her uniform.
+When a Venturer joins their crew, and later as they advance in rank, they will have insignia and awards that will be afixed to their uniform.
 The Uniform Insignia and Award Placement guide shows where each of these items are placed on the Scout's uniform.

 The Uniform Insignia and Award Placement guide also proper placement of insignia on an adult leader's uniform.